 BT Epoxy Resin as an Alternative PCB Substrate Material

 When you look at the sets of materials used in HDI PCBs, you will find at least 11 options for buildup layers.
-These are selected based on the various capabilities required to fabricate the PCB, and these materials can provide extremely fine line widths in HDI buildup layers.
+We choose these based on the capabilities needed to fabricate the PCB.
+These materials can provide extremely fine line widths in HDI buildup layers.
 Finally, these materials double as packaging materials, specifically in multilayer substrates and as dielectric insulators supporting redistribution layers (RDLs).

 One of these alternative material sets is constructed from bismaleimide-triazine (BT) resin, or BT epoxy.
 This thermoset material offers structural rigidity as the core layer for HDI PCBs, or it can be used as an outer HDI buildup layer for advanced boards.
-In addition to being a suitable substrate material for HDI PCBs, it can be used as a core or buildup layer in IC packaging.
-Some examples of builds involving BT epoxy are shown below.
+In addition to serving as a substrate material for HDI PCBs, it can also act as a core or buildup layer in IC packaging.
+The examples below show some builds that involve BT epoxy.

 BT Resin Material Properties Overview

 The primary application of BT epoxy is in multilayer circuit board builds.
-It performs as an acceptable or somewhat more advanced alternative to many FR4 grade materials, as outlined in the table below.
-This material set is also commonly available from multiple vendors, although the number of boards produced specifically on BT epoxy laminates is lower compared to other resin-based FR4 materials.
+It works as an acceptable, and sometimes more advanced, alternative to many FR4 grade materials.
+The table below shows this.
+This material set is also widely available from several vendors.
+However, fewer boards use BT epoxy laminates than other FR4 resin materials.

 The material properties for an example BT epoxy-based laminate are outlined in the table below.